MiloGC947/APCS_Final_Project/README.md

 ## Controls

 - **Mouse:** Use the mouse to navigate through tabs, select crops, buy land, and apply upgrades.
+- **Keyboard:** Use Tab to move button select down and shift Tab to move it up, when selecting a tab button, use Arrow Keys to navigate through the tabs

 ## System Requirements